gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When connecting to an HTTP build cache backend via [HttpBuildCache](dsl/org.gradle.caching.http.HttpBuildCache.html), Gradle does not follow redirects any more, and treats them as errors instead.
 Getting a redirect from the build cache backend is mostly a configuration error (e.g. using an http url instead of https), and has negative effects on performance.

+### Build cache configuration of included builds no longer respected

+In earlier versions of Gradle, each included build within a composite used its own build cache configuration.
+Now, included builds inherit the configuration from the root build.
+Included builds may still define build cache configuration in their `settings.gradle` file, it is just no longer used.

+This change will not cause build breakage and does not require any change in build logic to adapt to.

 ### Incubating `Depend` task removed